The good news is that Firefox 1.5 is out and for it there is also the newest Greasemonkey 0.6.4.

 He pointed me to the little known “new XML()” of Mozilla E4X.
 It can parse XML text strings and provide DOM like interface so it is good enough for the job.

 There are some oddities of course.
 When first using it you will get a xml is a reserved identifier error.
 Don’t ask why but the xml declaration has to be stripped out from the top of your xml document.
-Achieve this with responseText.replace(/<\?xml version="1.0"\?>/,'').
+Achieve this with responseText.replace(/<\?xml version="1.0"\?>/,'')

-To get to a node use the following syntax: xmlDoc..foo[0] (for the first instance of foo tag).
+(for the first instance of foo tag).
 I found more information on the EX4 syntax at the E4X Expression Tester.

 Now get busy fixing those old Greasemonkey scripts!